oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/3-visualize-data-in-oac/visualize-data-in-oac.md

-# Visualizing your data in Oracle Analytic Cloud (OAC)
+# Visualize your data in Oracle Analytic Cloud (OAC)

 ## Introduction
 This lab walks you through the steps of creating self-service data visualizations in Oracle Analytics Cloud.